 Amenity and shelter plantings around the few scattered rural and rural living dwellings at the southern end of Waipuna (Lake Johnson) and on the north-western side of Sugar Loaf.

 Amenity plantings around the two groupings of dwellings on the south side of Te Tapunui (Queenstown Hill), near the entrance to the Queenstown Hill Time Walk.

 Waipuna (Lake Johnson) is a SNA in the District Plan.
 The riparian vegetation is of significance to aquatic values.
+Crack willows line much of the Waipuna (Lake Johnson) shoreline.

 Scrub and exotic trees/weeds throughout the lower mountain slopes to the west of Sunshine Bay and adjacent Gorge Road, Arthurs Point and the Moonlight Track.